 - 1. Concurrent 1915(b)/(c) Medicaid Waivers which include Autism, Child Waiver, EPSDT, HSW and SED waiver. - 2.
 1115 Demonstration Waiver - 3.
 Healthy Michigan Plan - 4.
 Autism Benefit - 5.
-Substance Use Disorder Funding (Medicaid, HMP, Block Grant, PA2) - 6.
-Other public funding within its designated four-county region of Lenawee, Livingston, Monroe and Washtenaw
+Substance Use Disorder Service Funding (Medicaid, HMP, Block Grant, PA2) - Other public funding within its designated four-county region of Lenawee, Livingston, Monroe, and Washtenaw related to Substance Use Prevention, Gambling, Veterans Service coordination and other programming.

-As part of the operation of these programs, the CMHPSM must ensure that it is staffed so that it has enough administrative capability to carry out the requirements and obligations of the Specialty Service contract.
+As part of the operation of these programs, the CMHPSM must ensure that it is sufficiently staffed to carry out the administrative requirements and obligations of our revenue contracts.